rock-core/autoproj/README.md

   systems (like Ubuntu) are supported, simply because it is the only one I have access to.
 * handle code generation properly

-It tries as much as possible to follow the lead of Willow Garage on the package specification.
-More specifically, the package manifest files are common between ROS package management and autoproj (more details in the following of this document).

 Overview of an autoproj installation
 -------------------------------------